Overview

 You should also check out other ferry operators - Agoudimos and Ventouris Lines also run all year round from Bari to Greece, while Azzura Line operates additional summer services between Dubrovnik and Bari.
 Most possible routes involve spending a whole day in Bari in between two overnight ferry journeys.
 During high season you may be able to find a route that involves less time hanging around, but this requires diligent study of the schedules and/or a large slice of luck.
 Ferries from Italy to Greece also run from Ancona (a longer journey than from Bari) and Brindisi (a slightly shorter trip); alternative Croatia-Italy routes include Split-Ancona and Split-Pescara.

-The table shows just one possible itinerary for travel between Dubrovnik and Athens by ferry and train.
+The table shows just one possible itinerary for travel between Dubrovnik and Patras by ferry.
 This particular trip is feasible all year round on the day of the week shown in the table, and on some other days during summer.
 Again local times are shown - Greece is an hour ahead of Italy and Croatia.

 Route 4.
 By Air